Are Elites Meritocratic and Efficiency-Seeking? Evidence from MBA Students: Narratives of Inequality by Fairness Ideal

-Egalitarians tend to frame inequality as the result of institutional barriers and systemic forces.
-Their narratives focus on historical inequities that persistently shape economic opportunities, with particular emphasis on discrimination and access limitations.
-Egalitarian students frequently mentioned identity-based discrimination, with one explicitly citing ``sexism and racism'' as primary drivers of economic disparities.
-Another egalitarian offered a more historical perspective, attributing inequality to ``historical systems around identity and location.''
+Egalitarians emphasize barriers: \getval{oeMlEgalOppP} percent cite unequal opportunities and \getval{oeMlEgalDisP} percent cite discrimination---the highest barrier rates of any type.
+Rather than viewing education as a meritocratic sorting mechanism, egalitarians frame it as reinforcing existing disparities: ``Access to education (cost of studying/school/etc)'' and ``barriers to opportunity/education.''
+Identity-based discrimination features prominently, with one student citing ``sexism and racism'' as primary drivers and another pointing to ``historical systems around identity and location.''

-The educational system featured prominently in egalitarian narratives, but with a distinctive framing.
-Rather than viewing education as a meritocratic sorting mechanism, egalitarians characterized it as a system that reinforces existing disparities: ``Access to education (cost of studying/school/etc)'' and ``barriers to opportunity/education.''
-This framing positions educational inequality as symptomatic of broader structural problems rather than merely a matter of individual effort or talent.
+This framing---inequality as the product of institutional barriers rather than individual failings---is consistent with egalitarians' strong preference for redistribution.
+No egalitarian cites behavioral or cultural explanations, the sharpest contrast with libertarians (\getval{oeMlLibBehP} percent).